ericktafel1/ericktafel1/README.md

 **🔭 I’m currently working on ...**
 - Expanding my career and deepening my knowledge in Cybersecurity.
-  -  HackTheBox(HTB) Academy Skill paths and Job paths.
+  -  HackTheBox(HTB) Academy Skill paths, Job paths, Retired, and Active Machines.
 Studying for HTB Certified Penetration Testing Specialist (CPTS).
   -  Practicing with Python, SQL, SIEM tools (Splunk & Chronicle), and IDS/IPS tools (Suricata).
 - If you believe there are any projects or positions that align with my skill set and expertise, I would be thrilled to connect with you.